redocmath/Tsharp/README.md

 > How to compile

-Change the command in Tsharp/src/main.c
+Rewrite the command written in the Tsharp/src/main.c file.

 ```
 $ t# build <filename>.t#